If you look at all the rooftops of your neighborhood, chances are at least one of your neighbors has solar panels.

 These roofs typically take up to three days to install depending on the complexity of the roof and the size of the house.

-Another roof style very compatible with solar panel systems are metal roofs.
+Another roof style very compatible with solar panel systems is metal roofs.

 Metal roofs often last longer than shingle roofs with an average lifespan of 60 years.
 They are also extremely durable–some metal roofs have lasted over 100 years.
 This makes it a great candidate for solar panel installation because the roof will most likely outlive the solar panels.

-Metal roofs also naturally repel heat and cold, making it especially compatible with a solar panel system for extra sustainability.
+Metal roofs also naturally repel heat and cold, making them especially compatible with a solar panel system for extra sustainability.